55.2 MB (1.8 MB compressed)

 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Medlar leaf.
-Light micrograph of a section through the midrib of a leaf from a medlar (Mespilus germanica) plant.
-This is a typical mesophyte leaf with an upper and lower epidermis (red), with trichomes (hairs), a thick cuticle (blue) and typical stomata (pores), found only on the lower surface.
-Under the upper epidermis are two layers of palisade mesophyll (red), with chloroplasts.
-Beneath this is a spongy mesophyll (blue-red) with chloroplasts and large intercellular spaces.
-In the middle of the lamina are small leaf veins (red-blue) and a single large vein (the horseshoe midrib) with thick-walled collenchyma (black-blue) and a ring of parenchyma (blue).
-Within the horseshoe ring the top is the xylem (red) with large tracheid cells.
-Under the xylem is.
+Light micrograph of a section through the midrib of a leaf from a wild sage (Salvia nemorosa) plant.
+This is a typical xerophyte leaf, adapted for arid conditions.
+It consists of an upper (red) and lower epidermis (blue) with a cuticle and trichomes (hairs) to prevent water vapour escaping.
+Under the upper epidermis are two layers of palisade mesophyll (red and blue) with chloroplasts.
+Beneath this is the spongy mesophyll (red; round) with chloroplasts and large inter-cellular spaces.
+The lower epidermis is thin with many stomata (pores).
+In the middle of the lamina is one single large vein (the horseshoe midrib) under which, the two epidermal layers consists of thick-walled cells, the collenchyma (black-blue), and a ring of parenchyma.

 Model release not required.
 Property release not required.